NeuroTechX/ntx_slack_archive/general.md

  >Some EEG device companies are offering a SDK to do these steps for you and give you some sort of readout of mental state(s) directly, like read(FocusLevel) that would return a value between 0 and 1. (to keep your comparison)

+10/17/2017 6:21 PM

+ **fred-simard** :

+ >alexander.chudinov Go with Python, this will take you further and faster than most alternatives.
+Matlab would be my second choice.
+Later on, if you focus on a specific application {smartphone, embedded, cloud}, you can switch your language for something more aligned with your development platform.